nyrahul/linux-kernel-configs/README.md

 <!-- THIS IS AN AUTO-GENERATED FILE by ./tools/gendoc.sh.
 DO NOT EDIT MANUALLY -->
-# Linux Kernel Configs for Popular Distros
+# Linux Kernel Configs for Popular Distros (manual edit)
 ![CI status](https://github.com/nyrahul/linux-kernel-configs/actions/workflows/ci-verify.yml/badge.svg)

 There is often a need to check a kernel config and other OS configuration to make a dev/design decision.
 The question often pops-up, does the popular distributions support the kernel config that the implementation expects?
 This is an attempt to answer that.